Business Risks

 Details of Risk Management Activities

-The Company and its main operating companies develop and implement countermeasures to each significant risk based on its characteristics and tolerance.
-The Company provides the necessary guidance and support to main operating companies, which submit reports and seek advice from the Company as appropriate.
+The Company and the main operating companies develop and implement countermeasures to each significant risk based on the characteristics and risk tolerance.
+The Company provides the guidance and support to the main operating companies, which submit reports and seek advice from the Company, as appropriate.
 In these activities, the whole group coordinates closely to promote and practice ERM.
+Moreover, the Company and the main operating companies regularly monitor risks to prevent their occurrence to the extent possible and ensure that they remain within their respective tolerance levels.

 2. Significant Risks